zold-io/blog.zold.io/_posts/2019/01/2019-01-16-make-me-rich.md

 You wait a year and exchange your 4000 zolds to 1.6 bitcoins.

-You sell bitcoins and get $5,808 back.
+You sell bitcoins and get $5,343 back (you pay 8% fee for your selling operation).

-Your profit is $2,178 or 60% per year.
+Your profit is $1,715 or 47% per year.

 Not bad, huh?

 What can go wrong?
 There are basically three risks:

-  * The value of bitcoin may drop for more than 60%.
+  * The value of bitcoin may drop for more than 47%.

   * We may not increase the rate by 4% a month.